BWS Holiday Handcraft Fair Auction Is NOW LIVE!

 Join us!
 May Day @ BWS

-Berkshire Waldorf School May Day Celebration MONDAY May 1, at 11:00 a.m.
+Berkshire Waldorf School May Day Celebration MONDAY May 1at 11:00 a.m.

 Wear your May crown!
 Berkshire Waldorf School invites our community to enjoy this joyous Waldorf Spring festival, celebrated every May 1 on the school Green.
 Free; rain or shine.